-- Goal Achievement: overall effectiveness in the reduction of crime or improvement in the operations and quality of the justice system; - Replicability: adaptability to other jurisdictions; - Measurability: formal evaluation data or other conclusive evidence of project achievement (minimum of one year's results); - Efficiency: demonstrated cost effectiveness; - Accessibility: willingness of project staff to provide information to other communities.
+- Goal Achievement: overall effectiveness in the reduction of crime or improvement in the operations and quality of the justice system; - tions: - Measurability: formal evaluation data or ment (minimum of one year's results); - Efficiency: demonstrated cost effectiveness;

+• Accessibility: willingness of project staff to provide information to other communities.

 Brochures and detailed handbooks are prepared on each Exemplary Project to guide policymakers and criminal justice administrators interested in benefiting from the project's experience.
-The reports provide considerable detail on operating methods, budget, staffing, training requirements, potential problem areas, and menances of effectiveness.
-Particular attention and on evaluation methods which allow ar localities to gauge their own success and shortcomings.
+The reports provide considerable detail on operating methods, budget, staffing, training requirements, potential problem areas, and measures of effectiveness.
+Particular attention is focused on evaluation methods which allow other localities to gauge their own success and shortcomings.

-The NILECJ also sponsors workshops, conferences and other activities to disseminate information on designated Exemplary Projects nationwide.
+The NIJ also sponsors workshops, conferences, and other activities to disseminate information on designated Exemplary Projects nationwide.
 The objective is to capitalize on the progressive concepts of the Exemplary Projects and to encourage their widespread replication.
-One example is the Institute's HOST program which enables selected criminal justice officials to spend up to two weeks working on the job with their colleagues in the HOST agency.
+One example is the Institute's HOST program which enables selected other conclusive evidence of project achievecriminal justice officials to spend up to two weeks working on the job with their colleagues in the HOST agency.
 To date, 15 Exemplary Projects have served as HOST sites.